TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.1.md

 ---

-Be ye imitators of me, even as I also am of Christ.
+Be imitators of me, even as I also am of Christ.